PhilSA/Trove/com.trove.stats/Documentation~/how-it-works-basics.md

 A stat modifier can also be an "observer" of other stats, meaning that when that stat changes, the modifier will know that it has to re-apply itself to the target stat.
 For example if a game wants to apply a bonus to the Strength stat based on the Dexterity stat: it would add a modifier to the Strength stat, and that modifier would be an observer of the Dexterity stat.
 Now when Dexterity changes, the modifier will tell the Strength stat that is has to recalculate its value and re-apply all of its modifiers (including the one that gives a bonus based on Dexterity).

 #### Stats Access
-In this package, you should never directly change the data in the `Stat`, `StatModifier`, `StatObserver` buffers directly.
-The data stored here must be handled by the various tools that the Stats package provides.
+**IMPORTANT: In this package, you should never directly change the data in the `Stat`, `StatModifier`, `StatObserver` buffers directly**.
+The data stored here must be handled by the various tools that the Stats package provides, and any change that doesn't go through the stats APIs could break things.
 * `StatsAccessor` is the main tool you must use for all stat changes: stat creation, stat value change, stat modifier addition/removal.
 Note that it cannot be used in parallel, as stat changes can affect multiple entities.
 * `StatsUtilities` can be used when you only need to read (not write) stats.